Jonnx/laravel-aws-cloud9/README.md

 ## MySQL

-To access the local mysql instance simply run the mysql command as the super user:
+To access the local mysql instance simply run the mysql command:

 ```
 sudo mysql